bluffingo/OpenSB/README.md

 <h3 align="center"><a href="https://185.86.231.49/">Live website here ></a></h3>

-## How to setup your squareBracket environment.
+## How to setup a developement environment for squareBracket.
 1. Install [composer](https://getcomposer.org/).
 2. Run `composer i` from the terminal.
 3. Copy `config.sample.php` and name it as `config.php`